qd-cae/qd-cae-python/QD_CAE_DYNA.md

 *return: node or list of nodes*

-The a node or a list of nodes, depending on the argument.
+The return is a node or a list of nodes, depending on the argument.
 One can either use just a node id (thus an integer) or a list of ids (thus a list of int).
+In the second case the function returns a list of nodes.

+**femfile.get_nodeByIndex(arg)**

+*return: node or list of nodes*

+The return is a node or a list of nodes, depending on the argument.
+One can either use just a node index (thus an integer) or a list of indexes (thus a list of int).
 In the second case the function returns a list of nodes.

 **femfile.get_elements(element_type=None)**